 23 Jan HMRC or Tax Scam

-HMRC regularly warn taxpayers to be alert to fraudsters purporting to be from HMRC.
+You must beware of tax scams.
+The HMRC regularly warns taxpayers to be alert to fraudsters purporting to be from HMRC.
 Recently, they announced that in the last year they deactivated more than 20,000 fake HMRC websites, an increase of 29% on the previous year.

 ‘HMRC only informs you about tax refunds through the post or through your pay via your employer.
 All emails, text messages, or voicemail messages saying you have a tax refund are a scam.
 Do not click on any links in these messages, and forward them to HMRC’s phishing email address and phone number’.